raganwald/raganwald.github.com/_posts/2013-02-21-hilberts-school.md

 // ...
 {% endhighlight %}

-Bertie is satisfied, but the natives are restless, so he turns to Espresso, keeps coding, then reaches for his bullhorn:
+Bertie is satisfied, but the natives are restless, so he keeps coding, then reaches for his bullhorn:

 {% highlight javascript %}
 function zip (iter1, iter2) {